karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

     proxy_set_header X-Forwarded-Proto $scheme;
 }
 ```
-- Sticky session should be set in the load balancer.
+- Sticky session should be set on the load balancer not in the WebServer.

 ## **3. AWS EKS**

+Just build the container like any other .NET6 application and deploy it into the EKS cluster.
+No extra steps or configuration required here.

+I'm no fan of deploying stateful resources into a K8S cluster if it can be avoided, so I'm assuming that you are using a managed AWS service (Redis, MemoryDb, RDS, etc) for the backplane.

+The tricky part here is configuring the Ingress Controller properly.
+I'm aware that there are other ways to consume a SignalR app that has been deployed into EKS, for example using a NGINX Ingress Controller, but I'm not going to talk about them in this section because I lack knowledge about them.

 ### **Using AWS Load Balancer Controller**

-AWS Load Balancer Controller is a controller to help manage Elastic Load Balancers for a Kubernetes cluster.
+AWS Load Balancer Controller is a controller that helps manage Elastic Load Balancers for a EKS cluster.

 - It satisfies Kubernetes Ingress resources by provisioning Application Load Balancers.
 - It satisfies Kubernetes Service resources by provisioning Network Load Balancers.

 For our SignalR app we need **to create an Ingress resource**.

-Here's a quick explanation about how the AWS Load Balancer Controller creates an configures and ALB for us.
+Here's a quick explanation about how the AWS Load Balancer Controller creates and configures an ALB for us.

 - The controller watches for ingress events from the API server.
 When it finds ingress resources that satisfy its requirements, it begins the creation of AWS resources.
 - An ALB is created in AWS for the new ingress resource.
 This ALB can be internet-facing or internal.
 You can also specify the subnets it's created in using annotations.